A spatial model for dormancy in random environment: Introduction and main results

 The law of large number seems to play a role also in the case of one moving catalyst.
 However, comparing \eqref{asy2-} and \eqref{schnitzler} demonstrates that in this case the positive effect of dormancy on the survival probability does not only come from a time-change.
 Rewriting the pre-factor

 of the polynomial asymptotics \eqref{asy2-} in dimension $d=1$ and comparing it to \eqref{schnitzler} suggests that, although the time-change is still present as a pre-factor of the jump rate $\kappa$, the killing rate $\gamma$ is reduced as well, since the individuals are again only a proportion of $s_0/(s_0+s_1)$ of the time active and therefore vulnerable to the traps.
 For $d=2$, we can see both effects as well.
 Also the monotonicity of the survival probability in the average dormancy proportion $s_1/(s_0+s_1)$ becomes evident through a simple calculation.
 We see similar effects also in case of a Poisson field of moving traps by comparing \eqref{asy3-} to \eqref{resultsdrewitz}, where the reduction of the exponential decay rate by factor $\sqrt{s_0/(s_0+s_1)}$ in dimension $1$ and by factor $s_0/(s_0+s_1)$ in dimension $2$ comes from the law of large numbers as well, whereas in the dimensions $d\geq 3$ the large deviation principle dictates the asymptotics due to the joint time scale $t$.
 The (surprising) independence of the survival probability of the killing rate $\gamma$ as well as the jump rate $\kappa$ has been discussed in \cite{drewitz} for the corresponding model without dormancy and underlies the same reasons in our case.

-To summarize, for $\gamma>0$ the number of particles up to time $t$ is either unchanged or reduced due to dormancy in our models, while for $\gamma<0$, at least in those cases in which an explicit expression is given, the survival probability is increased with dormancy and is monotone in the average time spent in the dormant state.
+To summarize, for $\gamma>0$ the number of individuals up to time $t$ is either unchanged or reduced due to dormancy in our models, while for $\gamma<0$, at least in those cases in which an explicit expression is given, the survival probability is increased with dormancy and is monotone in the average time spent in the dormant state.